buildbot/buildbot/master/docs/manual/configuration/reporters.rst

     Available events to be notified are:

     ``started``
-        A build has started
+        A build has started.

     ``finished``
-        A build has finished
+        A build has finished.

     ``success``
-        A build finished successfully
+        A build finished successfully.

     ``failure``
-        A build failed
+        A build failed.

     ``exception``
-        A build generated and exception
+        A build generated and exception.

-    ``xToY``
+    ``cancelled``
+        A build was cancelled.

+    ``problem``
-        The previous build was x, but this one is Y, where x and Y are each one of success, warnings, failure, exception (except Y is capitalized).
+        The previous build result was success or warnings, but this one ended with failure or exception.

+    ``recovery``
-        For example: ``successToFailure`` will notify if the previous build was successful, but this one failed
+        This is the opposite of ``problem``: the previous build result was failure or exception and this one ended with success or warnings.

+    ``worse``
+        A build state was worse than the previous one (so e.g. it ended with warnings and the previous one was successful).

+    ``better``
+        A build state was better than the previous one.

+    ``worker``
+        A worker is missing.
+A notification is also send when the previously reported missing worker connects again.

 :samp:`help {COMMAND}`
     Describe a command.
     Use :command:`help commands` to get a list of known commands.

+``source``
+    Announce the URL of the Buildbot's home page.

+``version``
+    Announce the version of this Buildbot.

+Additionally, the config file may specify default notification options as shown in the example earlier.

+If explicitly allowed in the ``authz`` config, some additional commands will be available:

+:samp:`join {CHANNEL}`
+    Join the given IRC channel

+:samp:`leave {CHANNEL}`
+    Leave the given IRC channel

+.. index:: Properties; from forced build

+:samp:`force build [--codebase={CODEBASE}] [--branch={BRANCH}] [--revision={REVISION}] [--props=PROP1=VAL1,PROP2=VAL2...] {BUILDER} {REASON}`
+    Tell the given :class:`Builder` to start a build of the latest code.
+    The user requesting the build and *REASON* are recorded in the :class:`Build` status.
+    The Buildbot will announce the build's status when it finishes.The user can specify a branch and/or revision with the optional parameters :samp:`--branch={BRANCH}` and :samp:`--revision={REVISION}`.
+    The user can also give a list of properties with :samp:`--props={PROP1=VAL1,PROP2=VAL2..}`.

+:samp:`stop build {BUILDER} {REASON}`
+    Terminate any running build in the given :class:`Builder`.
+    *REASON* will be added to the build status to explain why it was stopped.
+    You might use this if you committed a bug, corrected it right away, and don't want to wait for the first build (which is destined to fail) to complete before starting the second (hopefully fixed) build.

 :samp:`shutdown {ARG}`
     Control the shutdown process of the Buildbot master.